 Just cause it’s cheaper, doesn’t mean it’s better – Mom

 In some cases, it’s actually the reverse.
-The usage of CG can lose stylistic element that is only appealing in 2D by literally and figuratively adding too much dimension.
+The usage of CG in an anime can cause the loss of stylistic elements that are only appealing in 2D vs 3D by literally and figuratively adding too much dimension.
 Now if you’ve studied your anime history, you gotta know Astroboy.
 There’s nothing to explain as to why the simple designs of the characters’ shape, faces, and the hair are appealing.
 They just are.
-But in the 3D Astroboy reboot, there just is no charm.
+But in the 3D animated Astroboy reboot, there just is no charm.
 It just looks like a crappy 3D Disney TV show that plays at 11 a.m. on a weekday when the kids are already at school.
 Not exactly an “instant classic”.

 In the world of American cinematic films, who uses a lot of CG animation?
 One name comes to mind: Michael Bay.
 And why does Michael Bay use so much CG (and lens flare for that matter)?
 Easy answer: to detract from the fact that he has no meaningful plot.
 Truth hurts, Mr. Bay-

-Now, I’m sure that isn’t the intention of a lot of anime directors (is there even a Michael Bay of anime?), but using too much CG animation can detract from the more plot related elements of anime in two ways.
+Now, I’m sure that isn’t the intention of a lot of anime directors (is there even a Michael Bay of anime?), but using too much 3D animation vs 2D can detract from the more plot related elements of anime in two ways.

 - By literally being so flashy that it keeps the viewers attention on the visuals as opposed to other details.

 - By attracting too much of the director’s attention during the production, leading to gaping holes in other aspects of the anime.

 All in all, there are quite a few different ways for CG animation to be used poorly and let it negatively affect the anime it’s used in.
 But when it’s used right… it’s frickin’ awesome!!